sandaiiyahh/JavaScript30/26-Stripe Follow Along Nav/README.md

  ```

  ### 4. Get Coordinates In Relation To Element
-  - Similar to [Day 22](https://github.com/sandaiiyahh/JavaScript30/tree/main/22-Follow%20Along%20Link%20Highlighter)'s project, we are using `getBoundingClientRect` to determine the sizing of our highlight, or in this case, our `background`, for our each of our dropdown.
+  - Similar to [Day 22](https://github.com/sandaiiyahh/JavaScript30/tree/main/22-Follow%20Along%20Link%20Highlighter)'s project, we are using `getBoundingClientRect` to determine the sizing of our `highlight`, or in this case, our `background`, for our each of our `dropdown`.
 However, our `background` is inside a `nav`.
-  - As a result, this will affect how we figure out the coordinates for `background`.
-Because our coordinates will be positioned based on the positon of `nav`, we can get the coordinates of `nav` and subtract them from `background`'s coordinates.
+  - As a result, this will affect how we figure out the coordinates for `dropdown`.
+Because our coordinates will be positioned based on the positon of `nav`, we can get the coordinates of `nav` and subtract them from `dropdown`'s coordinates.

  ```javascript
 const background = document.querySelector('.dropdownBackground');